-Many times we face the Trompowsky variation as black during tournament or casual online blitz.
+Trompowsky variation has been faced many times as black during tournaments or casual online blitz.
 It is certainly an awkward opening, especially if black does not know what he is doing.
-The Trompowsky has been employed by many attacking players, such as Nakamura, Grischuk, Mamedyarov and many others.
+The Trompowsky has been employed by many attacking players, such as Nakamura, Grischuk, Mamedyarov, and many others.

 Naturally, they employ it mostly in short time control competitions in order to put pressure on black right from the start.
 This variation should not be underestimated.
 I remember being crushed by less strong opponents due to my lack of knowledge after 2.Bg5.
 To be more precise, I knew very little, which is worse than not knowing anything at all, so after a move like 2…Ne4 3.Bh4 I would get into trouble very soon.
 There are several reasons to avoid entering the main lines of the “Trompo”.